 While Terry’s rural eastern Tennessee roots are obvious in the nature imagery and Southern iconography that permeate his work, his grounding in Literature is perhaps even more apparent—he holds an undergraduate degree in English from the University of the South and graduate degrees in Literature from both Middlebury (the Bread Loaf School of English), and Duke, with additional graduate studies at Oxford and the University of Virginia.

 David Terry first gained attention at the 1994 New Art exhibition at Duke University.
-Subsequently (not to mention surprisedly), he won an Emerging Artist Grant in 1996, and (since that time) has held many one-man shows in various commercial galleries, and otherwise beat a very hot track out of the teaching profession…..and, yes, he is highly aware (ten years after this website was established, and the previous comments written) that it’s more than just-slightly creepy to introduce yourself in the third-person.
+Subsequently, he won an Emerging Artist Grant in 1996, and (since that time) has held many (29, to be exact) one-man shows in various commercial galleries, and otherwise beat a very hot track out of the teaching profession…..and, yes, he is highly aware (ten years after this website was established, and the previous comments written) that it’s more than just-slightly creepy to introduce yourself in the third-person.
 I also realize that saying you work for newspapers has, in the past ten years, become all too much like saying you repair carriage wheels or moonlight in a whale-oil factory.